-Markets have clearly shifted, and along with them, its buyers’ behaviors.
+Markets have clearly shifted, and along with them, its buyers’ behaviours.
 The way people search and buy leisure experiences today is already far from the buying behaviours that were the norm just a year from now.
 Triggered by COVID-19 pandemic, our buying priorities, challenges and habits have shifted to unprecedented extents.

-Which is why from Convious we have gathered some insights and data in order to bring to you the most notorious behavioral shifts in the leisure industry’s customer journey so you can get inside your buyer’s brain and keep up to date with the best ways to reach and influence your audience.
+Which is why from Convious we have gathered some insights and data in order to bring to you the most notorious behavioural shifts in the leisure industry’s customer journey so you can get inside your buyer’s brain and keep up to date with the best ways to reach and influence your audience.

 1. People are buying much more online

 It's no news that online shopping has gone through the roof this year.
 Along with many other businesses who have also undergone a rapid digital transformation, we’ve also seen an increasingly growing presence of the leisure industry in the online world, reinforced by COVID-19 pandemic’s impact.
 At one point, it basically all came down to “go online or go home”.

 “58% of consumers expect to do more online shopping after the pandemic than they did before it, and 80% of business buyers surveyed expect to do more business purchasing online in the post-pandemic era, compared with the pre-pandemic period. - Salesforce Inc.”

 This pandemic has accelerated the adoption of digital technologies and experiences at triple the speed that was initially expected, and both consumers and businesses from all around the world have had to take a quick crash course in eCommerce, whether that was to do the grocery shopping or to open their first ever online shop.